kkovati/Circuit_Simulator/README.md

 ### Inverting Operational Amplifier

-This is a operational amplifier in inverting mode with a capacitor on the output.
+This is an operational amplifier in inverting mode with a capacitor on its output.

 ![OpAmp_inverter](https://github.com/kkovati/Circuit_Simulator/blob/master/examples/OpAmp_inverter/OpAmp_inverter.png?raw=true)